amanzi/amanzi/spack-repo/spack-tips.md

 spack find -ld
 ```

 shows installed packages, their hashes (-l option) and dependency info (-d option).
-Recall that with spack every spec has its own unique hash.
+With Spack each package has its own unique hash.
 Note that there are some packages shown in the `spack find -d` output that may have not been installed explicitly (i.e. with a `spack install` command).
 These are dependencies that were installed implicitly.
 A few packages installed implicitly are not shown as dependencies in the `spack find -d` output.
 These are build dependencies.
 The following command:

 ```
 spack find -px